Your childcare options

 Childminders care for children in the minder’s own home.
 A childminder can care for up to 5 children under 6 years of age (including the childminder’s own).
 The service is usually offered for the full working day or for different periods during the day.
 Parents and childminders arrange their own terms and conditions.

-As part of the National Childminding Initiative, childminding development grants and guidelines for childminders (pdf) are available to childminders from their local City or County Childcare Committee (CCC).
-In addition, there is a childminder’s tax relief for people who look after up to 3 children in their own home.
+As part of the National Childminding Initiative, childminding development grants and a guide to becoming a childminder (pdf) are available to childminders from their local City or County Childcare Committee (CCC).

 A drop-in centre offers a service for short periods during the day.
 These centres are often provided in shopping centres, leisure centres and accommodation facilities.
 The service is provided as part of a customer or client service and children are looked after while the parent is availing of a service or attending an event.